 If you are a new brand, then you will have different needs than a widely known company.
 If this agency needs to build your brand from the ground up, for example, then you’ll want to know that they’re capable of doing so.

-Retention is one of the most important and key factors that helps you determine how successful an agency is.
+Retention is one of the most important and key factors that help you determine how successful an agency is.

 Especially if this firm specializes in your business’s niche, how can they confirm that there won’t be a conflict of interest between you and your competition?